Giovanni Alfonso Borelli: Biography

 Giovanni Borelli was born on 28 January 1608 in the district of Castel Nuovo, in Naples.
-He was the son of Spanish infantryman Miguel Alfonso and a local woman named Laura Porello (alternately Porelli or Borelli.)
+He was the first-born son of Spanish infantryman Miguel Alfonso and a local woman named Laura Porello (alternately Porelli or Borelli.)
+Borelli had five siblings.

+Borelli eventually travelled to Rome where he studied under Benedetto Castelli, matriculating in mathematics at Sapienza University of Rome.
+From 1635 to 1656 he served as a Professor of Mathematics in Messina, Sicily.
+In 1635, the Senate of Messina offered him a membership in the prestigious Accademia della Fucina, which was an intellectual society of scientists devoted to studying and publishing largely on physical and natural sciences under the supervision and protection of the Senate.
+Borelli was designated to investigate "the causes of the malignant fever that lashed a large part of Italy in 1647.
+He attributed the cause to an airborne infection and contested the prevailing opinion that the illness was due to excessive heat, humidity, or astrological influences."
+He even devised a treatment for the disease.
+While Borelli worked on studying the disease he also continued to study mathematics.
+In 1658 he published a revised version of Euclid’s Elements called, Euclides Restitutus (Euclid Restored).
+Euclid was an ancient Greek mathematician whose book had been one of the most important mathematical texts for centuries.
+Borelli also revised Apollonius of Perga: Conics, a treatise on mathematics that examined parabolas and ellipses.
+Apollonius of Perga was an ancient Greek astronomer and mathematician.

-Borelli eventually traveled to Rome where he studied under Benedetto Castelli, matriculating in mathematics at Sapienza University of Rome.
-Sometime before 1640 he was appointed Professor of Mathematics at Messina.
-In the early 1640s, he met Galileo Galilei in Florence.
-While it is likely that they remained acquaintances, Galileo rejected considerations to nominate Borelli as head of Mathematics at the University of Pisa when he left the post himself.
+Around 1655, Borelli was invited to the University of Pisa by Ferdinando De' Medici Grand Duke of Tuscany.
+Earlier Galileo rejected a recommendation by Benedetto Castelli to nominate Borelli as head of mathematics at the University of Pisa when he left the post himself.
 Borelli would attain this post in 1656.
 It was there that he first met the Italian anatomist Marcello Malpighi.

 Borelli and Malpighi were both founder-members of the short-lived Accademia del Cimento, an Italian scientific academy founded in 1657.
 It was here that Borelli, piqued by Malpighi's own studies, began his first investigations into the science of animal movement, or biomechanics.
 This began an interest that would continue for the rest of his life, eventually earning him the title of the Father of Biomechanics.
 Borelli's involvement in the Accademia was temporary and the organization itself disbanded shortly after he left.